On-line approach to off-line coloring problems on graphs with geometric representations: On-line graph coloring games and game graphs

 It follows from \ref{item:game-graph-ii} that $\omega(G)=\max\{\omega(G[V(P_v)])\colon v\in V(G)\}$.
 In particular, if one of the restrictions on the game $\gamG$ requires that the presented graph has clique number at most $k$, then all game graphs of $\gamG$ also have clique number at most $k$.

 \begin{lemma} If there is an on-line algorithm using at most\/ $c$ colors in an on-line game\/ $\gamG$, then every game graph of\/ $\gamG$ has chromatic number at most\/ $c$. \end{lemma}

-\begin{proof} Intuitively, to color a game graph properly, it is enough to run the on-line algorithm on the subgraph induced on every path in $F$ from a root to a leaf.
+\begin{proof} Intuitively, to color a game graph properly, it is enough to run the on-line algorithm separately on the subgraph induced on each path in $F$ from a root to a leaf.

-More formally, let $G$ be a game graph of $\gamG$ with underlying forest $F$, representation $\mu$ and relations $R_1,\ldots,R_r$.
+More formally, let $G$ be a game graph of $\gamG$ with underlying forest $F$, representation $\mu$, and relations $R_1,\ldots,R_r$.
 For every $u\in V(G)$, the condition \ref{item:game-graph-i} of the definition of a game graph gives us a presentation scenario of the graph $G[V(P_u)]$.
 Color the vertex $u$ in $G$ with the color assigned to $u$ by Algorithm in this scenario.
 For every descendant $v$ of $u$ in $F$, the presentation scenario of $G[V(P_u)]$ is the initial part of the presentation scenario of $G[V(P_v)]$ up to the point when $u$ is presented, so Algorithm assigns the same color to $u$ in both scenarios.
 Therefore, since Algorithm colors every $G[V(P_v)]$ properly, the coloring of $G$ defined this way is also proper. \end{proof}

 We say that a strategy of Presenter in an on-line game $\gamG$ is \emph{finite} if the total number of presentation scenarios that can occur in the game when Presenter plays according to this strategy, for all possible responses of Algorithm, is finite.